eroicaleo/DesignPatterns/HeadFirst/HeadFirstNotes.md

 		* AF: needs to create family of products.
 		* FM: decouple client code from concrete classes need to instantiate.
 			Or don't know all the concrete classes you are going to need.

+# Chapter 04 the Singleton Pattern

+* Q and A:
+		* Q: What is the use that an object can be instantiated once
+		* A: objects like thread pool, cache.
+Instantiate multiple times causes problems.
+		* Q: Can we use global variable/static variable (JAVA)